What You Should Use This Calculator For

 SS 316: This high corrosion resistance stainless steel was put on this page for comparison purposes.
 Its cost/strength ratio is not very good.
 It is commonly made into round tube.

 Ti 3AL-2.5V CWSR: This is Cold Worked Stress Relieved Titanium (CWSR Ti).
 It contains 3.0% aluminum and 2.5% vanadium by weight.
 This titanium is an alpha-beta alloy, belonging to a class of alloys that are not easily welded since they are already treated for hardness.
+This has properties similar to Grade 9 Titanium (6AL-4V), so you may use this calculator to approximate that material as well.
 TIG is almost a must for welding this material.
 It is very hard to machine and has limited documented use in formed bends.
-It is available as round tube.
+We have bent 3Al-2.5V and Grade 9 Titanium on the M600 Tubing Bender here with good success.
+Both grades discussed here are available as round tube.

 This information is for reference only.
 If you don’t want to get hurt or killed, stay in your home and don’t operate any vehicles.
 No roll cage will save your life in all situations.
 This calculator is intended to help aid in the design process, which must be carried out by a trained professional.
 Any information provided by Rogue Fabrication, LLC, is not an acceptable substitution for professional analysis or a promise or certification of the performance of any material or design.
 By using this form you are absolving Rogue Fabrication, LLC, from any and all liability for the damage to people and property from the use and/or misuse of any information provided or attained.